fatalaijon/gorilla-game/README.md

 The files contain comments describing the meaning of the constants.

 * Want a bigger canvas or more gravity?
 Edit `game_constants.py`.
 * Want different building colors and heights?
-Edit the constants at the top of `building.py`.
+Edit the constants in `building.py`.

 ## Changes to Starter Code

 In `gamelib.GameApp`:

 * `create_canvas()` returns the canvas reference instead of setting `self.canvas`.
 * add methods `add_element(element)` and `remove_element(element)` so subclasses don't need to directly modify the elements attribute
 * `contains(x, y)` returns True if a game element contains point (x,y).
 This method is needed to detect collision between banana and a game element.